 In all grades and subjects, the assessments were administered as fixed-form assessments.
-The Grade 3 ELA Reading component and grades 3 and 4 Mathematics were administered on paper, while the grades 4 through 10 ELA Reading component, grades 5 through 8 Mathematics, and End of Course (EOC) assessments (Algebra 1, Algebra 2, and Geometry) were administered online.
-Additionally, ELA Writing was administered on paper for grades 4 through 7 and online for grades 8 through 10.
+The Grade 3 ELA Reading component was administered on paper, while the grades 4 through 10 ELA Reading component, grades 3 through 8 Mathematics, and End of Course (EOC) assessments (Algebra 1, Algebra 2, and Geometry) were administered online.
+Additionally, ELA Writing was administered on paper for grades 4 through 7, and online for grades 8 through 10.
 For grades and subjects testing online, paper-based accommodations were provided if indicated by a student's IEP or Section 504 Plan.